 Every week during the academic year, Epidemiology Seminar provides a forum for speakers to present information or research pertaining to diverse topics in epidemiology.
 Seminars generally will be scheduled Thursdays from 11:30-12:30.
-The 2014-15 seminar series is coordinated by Dr. Robert Wallace and Jane Persons (PhD student).
-Information about the schedule is distributed each semester and is also available on the department's website calendar.
+The 2016-17 seminar series is coordinated by Dr. Robert Wallace and Danielle Riley (PhD student).
+Information about the schedule is distributed each semester and is also available on the College Calendar.